rewardenv/reward/docs/installation.md

 ### Summary

 Installing Reward is relatively easy.
-Go to the Reward downloads page and get the binary for your platform.
-You should then add it to your system's PATH.
+You can just go to the Reward downloads page and get the binary for your platform.
+You should then extract it to any directory and add that directory to your system's PATH.

+Buf if you prefer, you can use package managers as well.
+See in the [Installing Reward](installation.html#installing-reward) section of this page.

 ### Prerequisites